MilchRatchet/Luminary/README.md

 Luminary [File] [Option]
 ```

-where `File` is a relative or absolute path and Option is one or more of:
+where `File` is a relative or absolute path to a `*.obj`, `*.lum` or `*.baked` file and Option is one or more of:

 ```
--r, --realtime
+-o, --offline
-        start in realtime mode
+        start in offline mode, which renders one image using the specified settings

 -t, --timings
         print execution times of some CPU functions
 ```

-In realtime mode, you can control the camera through `WASD` and the mouse.
+In realtime mode, which is used by default, you can control the camera through `WASD`, `LCTRL`, `SPACE` and the mouse.
 The sun can be rotated with the arrow keys.
 A snapshot can be made by pressing `[F12]`.
 You can open a user interface with `[E]` in which you can change many parameters.

 # Building